POAS VOLCANO NATIONAL PARK in Costa Rica- Ultimate Guide

 Instructions on how to book your Poas volcano tickets

 To book your tickets at the SINAC government website, you must first create an account on the website.
 When you are logged in, click ‘buy’ and select ‘online reservation’.
 Then you can select the National Park in Costa Rica you want to visit.
 In this case select ‘Parque Nacional Volcán Poas – Sector Crater’.
 Then you can choose the date and time you want to visit Poas volcano.
-The time slots are available per 20 minutes from 7 AM to 1.20 PM which is the last entry time slot.
-Select the amount of adults / children and then click continue.

-How to get to Poas volcano national park
+How to get to Poas Volcano National Park

-The road to the entrance of Poas volcano national park is mostly highway and well signed.
+The road to the entrance of Poas Volcano National Park is mostly highway and well-signed.
 From San José you have to take the Pan American Highway west to Alajuela.
-Follow this road until it becomes route 130 to Itiquis and Fraijanes where you will already see the signs for Poas National Park.
+Follow this road until it becomes Route 130 to Itiquis and Fraijanes where you will already see the signs for Poas National Park.
 From San Jose it it a little more than an hour drive.
 The Poas or Bajos del Toro area makes a great stop on your way to La Fortuna from the Central Valley.
 You can also perfectly combine a visit to Poas volcano together with a visit to the La Paz waterfall gardens which are only 30 minutes away.

 The best way to get around in Costa Rica in general if with a rental as public transportation is not always going on time or directly to the entrance of attractions.